 According to this article, T&Cs will set the boundary for what actions are acceptable while also assuring your customers that their rights are being protected.

 What type of protection can you expect?

 As stated earlier, terms and conditions can protect your business from the repercussions of any possible disagreements.
 However, they will only be applicable if your customers are aware of them.
 Therefore, make sure you position your T&Cs prominently on your website and inform your visitors where they are located, ensuring you reference them when they make a purchase.

 People may attempt to infringe on your copyrighted materials.
 To prevent this, you should use your T&Cs to specify which parts of your website are protected by copyright and which are not.
 If there are allegations of intellectual property breaches, your terms can help resolve them quickly.

 What are the primary mistakes people make concerning T&Cs?

 One of the first mistakes business owners make is not incorporating T&Cs on their website.
 Some companies also use free templates or, worse still: copy a competitor’s conditions.
 However, there are dangers in blindly using copied T&Cs.
 For example, they are often:

 - Not applicable to your business

-If the T&Cs don’t completely protect your business, you will be vulnerable to a legal claim from another party.
+If the T&Cs don’t completely protect your business, you will be vulnerable to another party’s legal claim.
 This is why it is critical to use personalized T&Cs.

 Are T&Cs enforceable?